This is our in-depth answer to “how long do sleeping bags last?”

 Note, modern sleeping bags can be made from duck down or goose down.
 The high fill power of goose down makes it a more expensive choice.

-What exactly is fill power?
+So what is fill power?

 The fill power measures the loft and insulating efficiency of the down fibers and is expressed in numbers.
 The higher the number, the better the insulation.
 For example, 800-fill down will provide more warmth than 600-fill down.